 SEAMAP Real-time Plots for the year 2000

-This is the sixth preliminary data summary for the 2000 SEAMAP Summer Shrimp/Groundfish Survey in the northern Gulf of Mexico.
-This week's summary includes sampling from July 9 through July 16 by the NOAA Ship OREGON II off the Louisiana coast.
-Catch data from the OREGON II were taken with a 40-ft trawl.
+This is the fifth preliminary data summary for the 2000 SEAMAP Summer Shrimp/Groundfish Survey in the northern Gulf of Mexico.
+This week's summary includes sampling from July 4 through July 9 by the NOAA Ship OREGON II off the Texas and Louisiana coasts.
+Catch data from the OREGON II was taken with a 40-ft trawl.

 Catch rates have been converted to pounds per hour for a 40-ft trawl.
 Shrimp counts are heads-off.
 Catch rates for finfish are given in the charts divided by 10; e.g., a charted catch rate of 19 means 190 lb/hr.
 The squares on the charts are 10-minute grids and contain an average catch or count from one or more sampling stations within a particular grid.
 The sampling stations were located randomly by depth zone.

-We anticipate mailing updated data from the SEAMAP survey every Wednesday.
-Sampling coverage for the next weekly period will be in Louisiana waters by the R/V PELICAN and TOMMY MUNRO, and offshore Mississippi and Alabama waters by the OREGON II.Week 6 Results Back to 2000
+Sampling coverage for the next weekly period will be in Louisiana and Mississippi waters by the OREGON II and TOMMY MUNRO.Week 5 Results Back to 2000